Trapping in martial arts

 Trapping goals samples

-- Temporarily immobilize the opponent (not necessarily causing him damage)
+- Temporarily immobilize the opponent (not necessarily causing damage)

-- Reach a position favorable to execute a technique (eg. a Chin Na)
+- Reach a favorable position to execute a technique (eg. a Chin Na, read A free home study Chin Na course for beginners)

-- Create / exploit an opening to hit a focal target (eliminating any barrier)
+- Create / exploit an opening to hit an inaccessible target (eg. eliminating a defensive barrier)

 - …